+

 Insulation

 This is the layer that keeps you warm while you stand in a blizzard belaying your struggling climbing partner, it’s the layer that must be small and light enough that you always pack it, and it’s the layer you climb in when the cold gets too much.
-This is your heaven from the storm.
+This is your haven from the storm.